attack-monkey/Lean-Functional-Typescript/README.md

 - Data has a particular type, and in order to be passed into a function, the type needs to match the call signature of the function.
 - Data is piped through functions to create complex data transformations.
 - Pure Functions take in data, and return new data without mutating the input or any other variables
 - Pure Macros 'do something' as well as return a value.
-When dealing with impure values, Pure Macros spawn new instances of Child Macros and pass impure values as inputs.
+When dealing with impure values, Pure Macros call new instances of Child Macros (AKA Handlers) and pass impure values as inputs.
 They do this instead of returning an impure value inside a pure function which would otherwise pollute the pure function.
 - By combining Pure Macros and Pattern Matching, Type Certainty can be achieved making code extremely predictable and safe.